JelleZijlstra/JelleZijlstra.github.io/typing-council.md

 created a Typing Council to govern the Python type system, and now that the PEP has been accepted, I am one of the inaugural members of the Council.
 I am writing this document to gather some of my own thoughts on how I'll make decisions while I'm on the Council.
+My aim here is to set expectations for people who want to submit issues to the Council.

 Note that these are my personal thoughts, and other members of the Council may not agree.